 … the people that do know their God shall be strong, and do exploits.
 And they that understand among the people shall instruct many: yet they shall fall by the sword, and by flame, by captivity, and by spoil, many days.Daniel 11:32-33

-For this reason, I thought it appropriate to use the image of the Victoria Cross, which brings to mind the victory of the cross, and also a crown (Στέφανος, “stephanos”) and a lion.
+For this reason, I draw your attention to the image of the Victoria Cross, which brings to mind the victory of the cross, and also a crown (Στεφανος, “stephanos”) and a lion.